getsentry/sentry-docs/src/wizard/javascript/react.md

 The above configuration captures both error and performance data.
 To reduce the volume of performance data captured, change `tracesSampleRate` to a value between 0 and 1.

-On its own, `@sentry/react` will report any uncaught exceptions triggered by your application.
+After this step, Sentry will report any uncaught exceptions triggered by your application.

 You can trigger your first event from your development environment by raising an exception somewhere within your application.
-An example of this would be rendering a button:
+An example of this would be rendering a button whose `onClick` handler attempts to invoke a method that does not exist:

 ```jsx
 return <button onClick={methodDoesNotExist}>Break the world</button>;
 ```

+Once you've verified the library is initialized properly and sent a test event, consider visiting our [complete React docs](https://docs.sentry.io/platforms/javascript/guides/react/).
+There you'll find additional instructions for surfacing valuable context from React error boundaries, React Router, Redux, and more.